Nette Documentation Preview

 ------------------------------------

-Deletes a file or an entire directory if exists.
+Deletes a file or an entire directory if it exists.
 If the directory is not empty, it deletes its contents first.
-Throws an exception `Nette\IOException` on error occurred.
+Throws a `Nette\IOException` on error.

 ```php